UK CFOs focused on business expansion in 2022

 Conducted between 1 and 14 December 2021, Deloitte’s latest quarterly CFO Survey captured sentiment amongst the UK’s largest businesses, against a backdrop of the emergence of the Omicron variant, the government triggering its ‘Plan B’ restrictions and rising inflation.
 The latest survey saw 85 CFOs participate, including CFOs of 21 FTSE 100 and 29 FTSE 250 companies.
 The combined market value of the 60 UK-listed companies that participated is £493 billion, approximately 19% of the UK quoted equity market.

-Paul Schofield, South East Practice Senior Partner (pictured) said, “Locally many businesses are stepping up investment as they look to accelerate growth.
-This includes some interesting M&A and restructuring activity across companies in most sectors; driven by the confidence that increasing demand, and investor willingness to support has brought.
+Paul Schofield, South East Practice Senior Partner (pictured) said, “Locally I am seeing many of our significant clients stepping up investment as they look to sustain acceleration away from the turbulence of the last couple of years.
+This includes some interesting M&A and restructuring activity in both public and privately owned companies, across most sectors; driven by the confidence that increasing demand, and investor willingness to support, has brought.
 I do see 2022 as being a strong growth year for companies in the East and South East."

 Recovery and risk outlook